 It will be interesting to see if banks and other credit providers start to offer a range of risk based priced products, based on the enhanced credit score available, and whether net margins are reduced.
 There is a significant opportunity for players to use data better to segment and target selected customer, based on their credit score.

-According to the Office of the Australian Information Commissioner, a credit reference bureau (CRB) or credit provider that holds credit-related personal information about an individual must, on request by an access-seeker (generally, the individual or a person authorised in writing who is assisting the individual), give the access-seeker access to the information.
+Office of the Australian Information Commissioner, a credit reference bureau (CRB) or credit provider that holds credit-related personal information about an individual must, on request by an access-seeker (generally, the individual or a person authorised in writing who is assisting the individual), give the access-seeker access to the information.

 So, I will be looking out for disclosure by which consumers can inspect, and if necessary correct data on their files.
 Today, you have to pay a fee in the order of $70 with Veda to examine and check your data for a year.
 Experian offers a 10 day turn around on an individuals current credit report.
 Experian in the UK offers a free 1 month trial, then charges after that, but you can also get a 2 pound statutory credit report there.